ovsale/CodebaseGPT/README.md

 👤 You:
 ```
 Yes. 🤖 is correct.
 If .gitignore file is present in project folder and "gitignore" is true - files and directories specified in the '.gitignore' file will be excluded from set of included (via "include") files.
 And when "remove_comments" is true files will be cleared from comments when loaded for any purpose.

+## desc_mode
+The desc_mode parameter sets the mode for creating and using of the file descriptions of explored project.
+There are three values supported:
+- desc - the standard mode.
+The file description is approximately 10% of its size.
+- desc_2 - file descriptions are about half size as in the standard mode.
+- desc_no - descriptions are not created and used.

+Thus, desc_2 allows for a less detailed (but less token-consuming) description of the project.
+This mode can be useful when working with larger projects.
+In the desc_no case, file descriptions are not created at all, and in the first system prompt, the model receives just a list of files.
+Interestingly, for solving simple tasks, this mode also works quite well.
+That is, the model is capable of understanding the purpose of a file just by its name and the folder in which it is located, which is quite surprising.
+These options are provided for research purposes.

 ## Commands
 Lets ask CodebaseGPT about what commands it supports during chat phase: